syouzan420/tatevim/README.md

 for VIM version 8.2.2434 later

-start virtical mode with 't' and Enter in normal mode
+start virtical mode with ':Tate' and Enter in normal mode

 end virtical mode with 'q' and Enter in normal mode